Samet-Kolsuz/Samet-Kolsuz/README.md

-<h2 align="center"> Hi there !  👋 </br> My name is Hüseyin & I'm a Software / React / Frontend Developer from Turkey</h2>
+<h2 align="center"> Hi there !  👋 </br> My name is Samet & I'm a Software / React / Frontend Developer from Turkey</h2>
 <h4> I have worked with front-end technologies such as HTML, CSS, JavaScript, and React.
 Through these projects, I have developed a solid understanding of software development principles and enhanced my problem-solving skills.
 I am eager to learn new technologies and excited to be part of a collaborative team.
 I can easily adapt to the team or organization I work with and take joy in collaborating with others and working towards common goals.</h4>

 <img  align="right" height="150" src="https://media1.tenor.com/m/2nKSTDDekOgAAAAC/coding-kira.gif"/>

 <div align = "left" >

 💫 About Me :